-Starbucks' Borrow A Cup Program Rewards Customers With Bonus Stars For Using Reusable Cups
+Starbucks Is Testing A Reusable Cup Program That Rewards Customers With Free Stars

 Starbucks loyalists already love the chain's colorful reusable cups and tumblers, but the coffee giant is testing a new way to make using reusable cups even more exciting for customers.
 Starbucks unveiled its Borrow A Cup program on Tuesday, April 6, and it gives customers the option to order their drinks in reusable cups they can return to the store after they're done.
 The company is starting small with a test run in select Seattle Starbucks locations, and here's exactly how the new eco-friendly program works to reduce waste and rack up Bonus Stars for customers.